 Tax Refund

 The refund rate is 11% of the invoice value.
 However, 2% of the rebates are charged by the rebate agency as a service fee.
 Therefore, visitors enjoy a rebate rate of 9%.
 Currently, there are over 500 designated tax-free stores in a couple of cities.
-They cover the major shopping malls, tourist shopping centers, and residence areas of foreigners.
+They cover the major shopping malls, tourist shopping centers, and residential areas of foreigners.

 Purchase goods in designated stores with the “Tax-Free” sign.
 Ask for the sales invoice and tax refund form from the clerk.
-Visit the customs office at the departure port and present the refund form, invoice, passport as well as the purchased products.
+Visit the customs office at the departure port and present the refund form, invoice, passport, as well as the purchased products.
 If nothing goes wrong, the officer will stamp on the refund form.
-After going through the joint inspection, head to the refund counter, have the materials examined, and have the rebates back.
+After going through the joint inspection, head to the refund counter, have the materials examined, and get the rebates back.

-*Please pay special attention to the fact that you are not allowed to carry heat packs when leaving China, Checks will be carried out upon entering the airport. *
+*Please pay special attention to the fact that you are not allowed to carry heat packs when leaving China.
+Checks will be carried out upon entering the airport. *

 Emergency Number